timbeaudet/knowledge_base/notes/marketing_game.md

 	- I worked X hours, years etc on whatever. [postmortem like, use numbers, time tracking]
 	- I worked X hours,  or I worked Y years ... game is out

+## Influencer Marketing (Twitch)

+- Using SullyGnome to search for similar games you can export the information to csv and then use VLOOKUP command to keep/exclude duplicates.
+	- This would be for last 365 days of Eggcelerate!: https://sullygnome.com/game/Eggcelerate_/365/watched
+- After culling the target list by multiple games checkout the channels to exclude/include and personalize.

 ## Places to discuss/promote indie games:
 	https://www.reddit.com/r/gamedeals/